GNOME/libadwaita/doc/styles-and-appearance.md

 * The [property@StyleManager:high-contrast] property can be used to check the current appearance.

-* [class@Application] allows to load additional styles for high contrast appearance via the `style-hc.css` and `style-hc-dark.css` resources.
+* [class@Application] allows loading additional styles for high contrast appearance via the `style-hc.css` and `style-hc-dark.css` resources.

 ## Custom Styles